StadGent/fractal_styleguide_gent-base/components/31-molecules/cta-block/README.md

 * On **desktop resolutions and tablet in landscape mode**, a call to action should always have a width of 10/12 based on the container.
 This means the container needs to make sure that call to actions can never be bigger then 10/12 of itself.
 * On **tablet in portrait mode and mobile resolutions**, a call to action should always be the full width of the container.
 * The **text** in a call to action:
-   * Should always have a max-width of 40 rems.
    * Can **never** be centered.
    * Can **never** be justified.